Voluntary Services | Emergency Pedagogy

 About the project:

-CES Waldorf (Corporación Educativa y Social Waldorf) is a non-profit organisation in Ciudad Bolívar, a district in the south-western mountains of Bogotá and one of the largest "slums" in Colombia.
-Here, there are no cultural or recreational spaces for the children and their families.
-This lacking opportunity of creative exchange with other children and young people often leads to great anxiety, stress and depression.
+CES Waldorf (Corporación Educativa y Social Waldorf) is a non-profit organization in Ciudad Bolívar, a district in the south-western mountains of Bogotá and one of the largest "slums" in Colombia.
+Here in Sierra Morena, Ciudad Bolivar, the socially extremely difficult neighbourhood characterized by poverty and violence, there are no cultural and recreational spaces for the children and their families and so stresses and needs worsen.
+This often leads to great anxiety, stress and depression.

 Inspired by Waldorf education, CES Waldorf runs a special educational and social project.
-Through art and culture and also with medical and psychological care, the children, young people and their parents are given the opportunity to deal with their life situation, which is marked by extreme poverty, drugs and violence, and to strive for a more dignified and better life.
+Through art and culture, and also with medical and psychological care, the children, adolescents and their parents are given the opportunity to deal with their life situation, which is marked by extreme poverty, drugs and violence, and to strive for a more dignified and better life.

-Five kindergarten teachers, three social workers, a psychologist, a doctor and seven trained Waldorf teachers, as well as eleven administrative and communication staff look after the approximately 70 kindergarten children as well as 150 young people and their families.
+Five kindergarten teachers, three social workers, a psychologist, a doctor and seven trained Waldorf teachers, as well as eleven administrative and communication staff take care of the approximately 70 kindergarten children, 150 adolescents and their families.

-In Colombia, an armed conflict between illegally armed militias (guerrillas and paramilitaries) and the state security forces has been going on for more than five decades and has caused more than four million people to flee the country and be displaced.
-Driven by fear and poverty, new people come to Bogotá every day, seeking refuge in the slums of Ciudad Bolívar.
-There they try to build a new life amidst an atmosphere of violence, neglect, defencelessness and social exclusion.
-The presence of criminal gangs, the influence of the illegal drug trade, as well as a lack of job opportunities and poor schooling exacerbate the situation of the population in the mountains of Bogotá.
+In Colombia, an armed conflict between illegally armed militias (guerrillas and paramilitaries) and the state security forces has prevailed for more than five decades, causing the rural exodus and displacement of a total of more than four million people.
+Driven by fear and poverty, new people arrive daily in Bogotá, where they seek refuge in the slums of Ciudad Bolívar.
+There they try to build a new life amid an atmosphere of violence, neglect, defenselessness and social exclusion.
+The presence of criminal gangs, the influence of illegal drug trafficking, as well as a lack of job opportunities and poor schooling exacerbate the situation of the population in the mountains of Bogotá.

 In the midst of these difficult socio-economic conditions and the precarious security situation, the "House of Colours", as CES Waldorf is also called, represents a place of healing and refuge.
-With the help of Waldorf education, people find faith in themselves again.
+With the help of Waldorf education, people here, some of whom have been severely traumatized, find faith in themselves again.

 Empower & donate now